AkashDeepB17074/kafka_producer_consumer_app/README.md

 # kafka_producer_consumer_app
-This application is for Publishing and Consuming messages in a live stream using golang
+This application is for Publishing and Consuming live messages using event streaming platfrom kafka and golang

 ## How to run
   - First run docker file using command